User FAQ

 If you still want to download a copy then a better option would be to zip up the files in to a single compressed archive.
 Zip files are common on Windows / MacOS so if you want to transfer the files to a local Windows / MacOS computer you can create the zip file on the CSF and then download it.
 Alternatively if your local PC is running linux you can create a tar.gz file on the CSF and download that.
 We advise running the zip app as a batch job to prevent the login node from being overloaded.
 Here’s how:

-# Go to the required location in scratch.
+# Go to the parent of the required location in scratch.
 For example:

 cd ~/scratch/my_data/